-Polls close in Kentucky gubernatorial race, as Trump calls for 'angry majority' to rise
+GOP's Bevin leading in Kentucky gubernatorial race, as Trump calls for 'angry majority' to rise

 DEMS ADMIT TRUMP HELPED NORTH CAROLINA GOP CANDIDATES SWEEP SPECIAL ELECTIONS, AS RNC TOUTS DATA OPERATIONS

 Meanwhile, in Mississippi, Attorney General Jim Hood sought to become the second Democratic governor in the Deep South, in the state's most competitive gubernatorial election in years.
 He's facing Republican Lt.
 Gov. Tate Reeves, who got campaign help from both Trump and Vice President Mike Pence.
+The president visited the state on Tuesday.

 Hood, Reeves and two lesser-known candidates are competing on Tuesday's ballot to succeed term-limited Republican Gov. Phil Bryant.